VortexViking/BASH-File-Utilities/README.md

 Currently as of relase 1.0a we have

-- Bulk Rename
+- Bulk Rename of Files
-- Bulk Delete
+- Bulk Delete of Files